arnavraii/fishSpecies/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-## Breast Cancer Wisconsin (Diagnostic) Prediction
+## Fish Species Prediction
-*Predict whether the cancer is benign or malignant*
+*Predict which species the fish belongs to*

 This dataset is a record of 7 common different fish species in fish market sales.
 With this dataset, a predictive model can be performed using machine friendly data and estimate the weight of fish can be predicted.